sindresorhus/electron-util/readme.md

 Type: [`MenuItem[]`](https://electronjs.org/docs/api/menu-item)

-Menu items to add below the `About App Nem` menu item.
+Menu items to add below the `About App Name` menu item.

 Usually, you would add at least a `Preferences…` menu item: